DeepModelingHackathon/Hackathon2021/README.md

 >RETAIN ([https://proceedings.neurips.cc/paper/2016/hash/231141b34c82aa95e48810a9d1b33a79-Abstract.html](https://proceedings.neurips.cc/paper/2016/hash/231141b34c82aa95e48810a9d1b33a79-Abstract.html) )

-3.**Descriptors in DeepMD-kit** contain the environment information of each central atom, and are fed into fitting network to obtain the final output.
+3.**Descriptors in DeePMD-kit** contain the environment information of each central atom, and are fed into fitting network to obtain the final output.
 The interpretability of these descriptors remains no more investigation, which is open to all kinds of responsible explanation.

 #### Goal:

-1.Investigate the post-hoc interpretability of descriptors in copper systems of different crystal structures (i.e. descriptors of `Cu` in different crystal structures) in DeepMD-kit.
+1.Investigate the post-hoc interpretability of descriptors in copper systems of different crystal structures (i.e. descriptors of `Cu` in different crystal structures) in DeePMD-kit.

 2.Requirements: